openshift-kni/lifecycle-agent/docs/image-based-upgrade.md

 In order to optimize the downtime of IBU, the intent is to apply as many artifacts as possible to the seed image.
 The applications are considered site specific and are not part of this seed image.
-In addition, there are platform artifacts that are site and OCP version specific so cannot simply backed up and restored.
+In addition, there are platform artifacts that are site and OCP version specific so cannot simply be backed up and restored.

 The LCA provides mechanisms to update the target cluster to address the above scenarios.